kruti49/Non-Robust-Features/README.md

 <b>Adversarial Vulnerability and Transferability : Non-Robust Features</b>

+<b>Refrence Paper: </b> [Adversarial Perturbations Are Not So Weird: Entanglement of Robust and Non-Robust Features in Neural Network Classifiers](https://arxiv.org/pdf/2102.05110)

 Here, we will learn the nature of Non-robust features in context of adversarial vulnerability and adversarial transferability.
 By following the Ilyas definition of Robust and Non-robust features,which is as follow:

 A feature f is useful for a dataset D when there exists a ρ > 0 such that,